benspector-mls/f23-2-3-0-todo-app-example/README.md

 }
 ```

-It is often helpful to create some example data that can be shown to the user when the application first loads.
-So I'll create a `todos.json` file in the `src/` directory with an Array of these objects that can be loaded by the application:
+It is often helpful to create some starter data that can be shown to the user when the application first loads.
+So I'll create a `todos.json` file in the `src/` directory with an Array of these Objects that can be loaded by the application:

 ```json
 [